logo

 Baby’s Growth in the Womb

-• Physical Features: Your baby’s features are becoming more defined.
-Ears are in their final position, eyes are moving, hair is growing, and eyebrows may form.
-Their body is now more proportional.
+Your baby’s features are becoming more defined.
+Ears are in their final position, eyes are moving, hair is growing, and eyebrows have formed.
+The head is now more proportional compared to the body.

-• Weight of the Foetus: At 17 weeks, your baby measures around 12-13 cm long and weighs about 140 grams.
+At 17 weeks, your baby measures around 12-13 cm long and weighs about 150 grams.
 This is a time of rapid growth as your baby prepares for the weeks ahead.

-• Movement of the Baby: Your baby is becoming increasingly active.
-They are practising more complex movements, such as stretching, kicking, and turning.
+Your baby is becoming increasingly active.
+They practise more complex movements, such as stretching, kicking, and turning.
 Some women may feel these movements, known as “quickening”, for the first time this week.

 Here is what your baby looks like